Bhowal

-Bhowal/Bhawal is an Indian family name of the Bengali Brahmin and Kayasthas.
-They're found in Assam, North Western to Central Bangladesh and West Bengal.
-Although the majority of the population migrated to India during the Partition of India in 1947, followed by East Pakistan Genocides of 1950, 1954–1956, 1965, a minority of the population still resides in Bangladesh.
+Bhowal or Bhawal (ভাওয়াল) is a Bengali surname of the Kayastha and Brahmins.
+The origin of this surname is unclear and various sources indicate various origins but all can be traced to same family history.
+Due to some mysteries regarding the family's history many films, novels, Jatras, songs and cultural references were made on the family history.
+They're found in North Western to Central Bangladesh and in Assam and West Bengal in India.
+Although the majority of the population migrated to India during the partition of India in 1947, followed by East Pakistan Genocides of 1950, 1954–1956, 1965, a minority of the population still resides in Bangladesh.

 Geographical Distribution

 As of 2014, 2,879 known bearers of this surname were from India out of 3,010 people (approximately) in the World.

 Others include Bangladesh, United Arab Emirates, the United States, etc. where a good number of these people reside.